infinitybl/github-slideshow/_posts/0000-01-02-infinitybl.md

 layout: slide
 title: "Welcome to infinitybl's slide!"
 ---
-This is infinitybl's awesome slide
+This is infinitybl's awesome slide :tada:
-Use the arrow to go back!
+Use the left arrow to go back!